prototypefund/reproducible-website/_docs/jvm.md

 sbt.version=1.2.3
 scala.version=2.12.6

-# and Maven could add:
+# and Maven could add data on rebuild instructions and effective environment:
+mvn.rebuild-args=-Dmaven.test.skip package
 mvn.version=3.5.4
-mvn.rebuild-args=-Dmaven.test.skip package

 # A buildinfo file can contain checksums for multiple output files, for
 # example for the main jar and the accompanying pom.xml (when generated):